-Anemia is a medical disorder that occurs when you have a reduced ability to carry oxygen in your blood.
+Anemia is a disorder that occurs when you have a reduced ability to carry oxygen in your blood.
 Anemia can happen if you have less than normal red blood cells in your body.
 It can also happen if the hemoglobin (HGB) level in your red blood cells is below normal.
 Hemoglobin is a protein found in red blood cells that uses iron to carry oxygen from the lungs to the rest of the body.
 If you have anemia, your body does not carry enough oxygen in your blood.

-Other types of anemia are related to genetic disorders, vitamin deficiency, alcoholism, and chronic disease.
+Other types of anemia are related to vitamin deficiency, genetic disorders, alcoholism and chronic disease.

 Anemia can go unnoticed if its mild.
 Symptoms usually appear gradually and get worse as the anemia gets worse.
 Symptoms can include:

 - Fatigue or tiredness, it can be mild to severe

 - Difficulty breathing; being short of breath

 - Increased heart rate

 - Reduced pinkness of the gums, lips, palms, lining of the eyelids and nail beds.

 Anemia in women

 Women are more likely to develop anemia for several reasons, most important being heavy Periods and Pregnancy.
 According to the Centers for Disease Control and Prevention (CDC) in US , close to six million women between 15 and 49 years old are iron deficient, and almost half of these women are likely to develop iron deficiency anemia.
 Globally, iron deficiency is the most common nutritional deficiency and has negative effects on both women and children.